A valued resource

 Dog for dinner

-On his 1769 voyage, Captain James Cook spoke of a kurī tasting almost as good as lamb.
+On his 1769 voyage, James Cook wrote that kurī tasted almost as good as lamb.
 Sydney Parkinson, an artist on the voyage, compared it to coarse beef.
-An early explorer, Thomas Brunner, got so low on food he was forced to eat his dog Rover.
+An early explorer, Thomas Brunner, got so low on food he was forced to eat his dog, Rover.
 This didn’t seem to distress him too much, as he noted that the flavour was very tasty, somewhere between mutton and pork.
 Māori gave him the nickname Kai Kurī (dog eater).

 In the South Island, kurī were said to have been castrated to fatten them more quickly for eating.